MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

     getwd()

 If the output is something like `C:/Program Files/Microsoft/R Server/R_SERVER/bin/x64`, you won't have permission to save files to this location.
-To change the directory location, use either one of these approaches:
+To save a file, use either one of these approaches:

-+ Run `setwd("/Users/TEMP")` to change the working directory to a temp directory.
++ Run `setwd("C:/Users/TEMP")` to change the working directory to a writable directory.
-+ Specify a fully-qualified path whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"`).
++ Specify a fully-qualified path to a writable directory whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"`).

 Windows users, please note the direction of the path delimiter.
 By default, R script uses forward slashes as path delimiters.